-This updated 9th edition of Louise Levison’s ultimate filmmaker’s guide provides easy-to-follow steps for writing an investor-winning business plan for independent films.
+This updated ninth edition of Louise Levison’s ultimate filmmaker’s guide provides easy-to-follow steps for writing an investor-winning business plan for independent films.

 This new edition includes information on current distribution models and the evolving digital streaming service landscape.
 Updated examples and references solidify this edition as the go-to source for creating a successful film business plan.
 Complete with comprehensive explanations on how to write each of the eight sections of a business plan; a complete sample plan for reference; and a companion website with additional information and financial tables, this book gives readers the tools needed to secure financing for a film.

-Essential reading for students and professionals alike, this book is ideal for anyone looking to further their understanding of film financing and creating a successful business plan.
+Essential reading for students and professionals alike, this book is ideal for anyone looking to further their understanding of film financing and how to create a successful business plan.

 Table of Contents

-Louise Levison (www.moviemoney.com) has a 30-year track record creating business plans for films (both single and slates) and other entertainment companies.
-Her clients have raised money for low-budget films such as The Blair Witch Project, the most profitable independent film in history, and for slates with budgets totally up to $300 million.
-She is publisher and editor of The Film Entrepreneur: A Newsletter of the Independent Filmmaker and Investor which is available for free downloading at moviemoney.com.
-This book is the inspiration for the feature documentary Movie Money CONFIDENTIAL in which Levison is interviewed in the movie and for which she was the technical advisor.
+Louise Levison (www.moviemoney.com) has a 30-year track record for creating business plans for films (both single and slates) and other entertainment companies.
+Her clients have raised money for low-budget films such as The Blair Witch Project, the most profitable independent film in history, and for slates with budgets totalling up to $300 million.
+She is publisher and editor of The Film Entrepreneur: A Newsletter for Independent Filmmakers and Investors, which is available for free downloading at moviemoney.com.
+This book is the inspiration for the feature documentary Movie Money CONFIDENTIAL, in which Levison is interviewed and for which she was the technical advisor.
 She taught at UCLA for 22 years and has been a Visiting Professor at the Taipei (Taiwan) National University of the Arts and the University of Montana (Missoula).
-Levison holds an MA in Asia Area Studies and an MBA in finance.
+Levison holds an MA in Asian Area Studies and an MBA in finance.

 "Thank you so much for all your help from the business plan to the emails and introductions.
 You have helped this film become what it is today."—Rob Cowie, Producer, The Blair Witch Project

-"How to raise funds for independent films was the best-kept secret in Hollywood until Levison’s book was published."—Rick Pamplin, Producer/Director, The Pamplin Film Company
+"How to raise funds for independent films was the best-kept secret in Hollywood until Levison’s book was published."—Rick Pamplin, Writer/Director, Pamplin Film Company

 "If you are an independent filmmaker trying to raise any private financing for your film, you absolutely must read, absorb, and understand the material and advice in Louise’s book....I tell all my clients to buy a copy, because they will continually use and refer back to it....I do."—Harris Tulchin, Entertainment Attorney/Producer and Co-Author: The Independent Film Producer’s Survival Guide